|

 soundtrack?

-Although the James Bond albums always bear the words ‘Original
+Although the James Bond albums bear the words ‘Original

-Motion Picture Soundtrack [or Score]’ this is not actually the case.
+Motion Picture Soundtrack [or Score]’ this is not always the case.

-As with all motion picture recordings, the music heard in the film is
+in the UK until 1965.
+As with most motion picture recordings, the music heard in the

 sessions usually take place; one where the music that the